shaghayeghsoudi/tutorial/README.md

 # Introduction

-Processing large amounts of data with complex models can be time consuming.
+Processing large amounts of data with complicated models can be time consuming.
-New types of sensing means the scale of data collection today is massive.
-And modeled outputs can be large as well.
+New types of sensing means the scale of data collection today is massive and modeled outputs can be large as well.

-# Why parallelism?
+# Why doing parallelism?

-Much R code runs fast and fine on a single processor.
+Most of the R codes run fast and fine on a single processor.
 But at times, computations can be:

 * cpu-bound: Take too much cpu time
 * memory-bound: Take too much memory